brimdata/react-arborist/README.md

 }
 ```

-If your data does not look like this, you can provide a `childrenAccessor` prop which can be a string or a function.
-You can also provide an `isOpenAccessor`.
+If your data does not look like this, you can provide a `childrenAccessor` prop.
+You can also provide `isOpenAccessor`.
+The value can be a string or a function.

 ```ts
 <Tree childrenAccessor="items" ...